 - 1. Check if the omnirc variable OB2DAASYNC is set to 0.
 Either set the variable to 1 to always use asynchronous reading, or comment out the variable and use the Asynchronous reading option in the backup specification. - 2.
 Consider if asynchronous reading is suitable for your backup environment.
 In general, asynchronous reading is suitable for files larger than 1 MB.
-Additionally, you can try to fine-tune the omnirc variable OB2DAASYNC_SECTORS.
+Additionally, you can try to fine-tune the omnirc variable OB2DAASYNC\SECTORS.
 As a rule, the size of your files (in bytes) should be 2-3 times larger than the value of the variable.

-Backup of the IIS configuration object fails on Windows Vista and Windows Server 2008 systems
+Backup of the IIS configuration object fails on Windows Vista, Windows 7, and Windows Server 2008 systems

-On a Windows Vista and Windows Server 2008 system, while backing up the IIS configuration object, the following error is reported:
+On a Windows Vista, Windows 7, and Windows Server 2008 system, while backing up the IIS configuration object, the following error is reported:

-'''

 [Minor] From: VBDA@computer.company.com "CONFIGURATION:" Time: Date & Time [81:141] \IISDatabase Cannot export configuration object: (Details unknown.) => backup incomplete.

-'''

-Install the IIS 6 Metabase Compatibility component under IIS 6 Management Compatibility and restart the backup.
+Install the IIS Metabase and IIS 6 configuration compatibility component under IIS 6 Management Compatibility and restart the backup.